Teddy Swims: 2023–present: I've Tried Everything but Therapy

-After releasing the singles "Dose", "2 Moods", "Someone Who Loved You", and "Devil in a Dress", Swims released his EP Sleep Is Exhausting on November 4, 2022.
-He first appeared on the Billboard Hot 100 in June 2023 with the release of his single "Lose Control".
+Swims first appeared on the Billboard Hot 100 in June 2023 with the release of his single "Lose Control".
 The single is from his 2023 debut album, I've Tried Everything but Therapy (Part 1).

 In 2023, Swims collaborated with Armin van Buuren & Matoma, X Ambassadors, Maren Morris, Meghan Trainor, and Elley Duhé.
 In March, he announced his I've Tried Everything but Therapy international headline tour, including shows in the UK, Ireland, Australia, Germany, Netherlands, and New Zealand in July and August.
 He also performed at BottleRock, Bamboozle, Boston Calling, TRNSMT, and Latitude music festivals the same year.
 Teddy also opened for the rock band Greta Van Fleet on the tour to support their new album Starcatcher.

-On December 6, 2023, Swims performed at Avicii Arena for the Together for a Better Day concert.
+On December 6, 2023, Swims performed at Avicii Arena for the Together For A Better Day concert.
 The concert promoted mental health awareness and was sponsored by the Tim Bergling Foundation to honor the memory of the Swedish DJ Avicii.
 At the concert, Swims performed his song "Lose Control" and Coldplay's "A Sky Full of Stars", which Avicii produced.

-In September 2025, it was announced that Swims will perform at the 2025 NRL Grand Final.
+In October 2025, Swims performed at the 2025 NRL Grand Final.

+In April 2026, Swims performed at Coachella 2026.

 Personal life

-On January 8, 2025, Swims and his girlfriend, Raiche Wright, revealed that they were expecting their first child.
+On January 8, 2025, Swims and his girlfriend, Raiche Wright, announced that they were expecting their first child.
 On June 27, he announced the birth of their son.